mohlcyber/McAfee-MVISION-EDR-Integrations/threats-monitoring/README.md

 This is a script to retrieve the threat detections from MVISION EDR (Monitoring Dashboard).
 The script requires a username, password, details (True/False), days and a limit to query the threats.

 Further the script allows to retrieve additional details about the threat itself (-DT / --details flag).
-This includes the detections and affected systems.
+This includes the detections and traces of the affected systems.

 Usage: